hachyderm/community/community.hachyderm.io/content/en/docs/account-types/corporate-accounts.md

 ## Rules and restrictions

 - Corporate Account creation is restricted
-  - After 1 Mar 2023, corporate accounts will be restricted to Nivenly Corporate Members
+  - After 1 Mar 2023, corporate accounts will be restricted to Nivenly Trade Members
-  - Prior to 1 Mar 2023, corporate accounts are invite only
+  - Prior to 1 Mar 2023, corporate accounts were invite-only
   - Unofficial corporate accounts will be suspended
 - Account rules
   - Corporate accounts must agree to [the covenant](../covenant/) (formerly referred to as Corporate Covenant)